 Officially, Khajjiar is a picturesque sub-town and the brand image of Dalhousie which pops up the moment you mention the hill station’s name anywhere.

-Located 21 kms and almost an hour’s drive away from main Dalhousie town, Khajjiar is often termed as mini-switzerland of India.
+Located 21 km and almost an hour’s drive away from main Dalhousie town, Khajjiar is often termed as mini-Switzerland of India.
 At 2000 meters above sea level, Khajjiar is surrounded by tall, dense deodars and pines.

 Interesting Read: Monasteries In Dharamshala – A Complete Guide

-The most famous tourist spot in Khajjiar is the Khajjiar lake, which is situated between Dalhousie and Chamba main city.
-It is almost a dry lake but lush green meadows around it and thick forest cover makes it a beautiful picnic place for both locals and tourists.
-You will find the usual recreational activities to do here, such as, horse riding, zorbing, photo-shoot in Himachal’s attire, photo shoot with rabbits and even short-distance paragliding.
+The most famous tourist spot in Khajjiar is the Khajjiar lake, which is situated between Dalhousie and Chamba’s main city.
+It is almost a dry lake, but lush green meadows around it and thick forest cover make it a beautiful picnic place for both locals and tourists.
+You will find the usual recreational activities to do here, such as horse riding, zorbing, photoshoot in Himachal’s attire, a photoshoot with rabbits, and even short-distance paragliding.

 For me, the best thing to do there was to enjoy the scenic beauty of the place and stroll around the meadows.

-Literally meaning, black cap, Kalatop hill is around 8 kms from Dalhousie and derives its name because of the dark and thick forest which covers it.
-Besides providing the mesmerising views of hills, valleys, river and green meadows, Kalatop is also a wildlife sanctuary which houses Himalayan black bear, Black marten, leopards, pheasants and other birds amongst the oaks, pines and deodars.
+Meaning, black cap, Kalatop hill is around 8 km from Dalhousie and derives its name because of the dark and thick forest which covers it.
+Besides providing the mesmerizing views of hills, valleys, rivers, and green meadows, Kalatop is also a wildlife sanctuary that houses Himalayan black bear, Black marten, leopards, pheasants and other birds amongst the oaks, pines, and deodars.

 Visit Kalatop for the beautiful trails and views.
-The best way to enjoy its beauty is to walk around the well laid trails.
-Take a bus, taxi or drive till Lakkarmandi, which is 4 kms from Kalatop.
+The best way to enjoy its beauty is to walk around the well-laid trails.
+Take a bus, taxi or drive till Lakkarmandi, which is 4 km from Kalatop.

-If you are visiting Dalhousie during winters, you should visit Bakrota to get good view of the snow covered mountains.
+If you are visiting Dalhousie during winters, you should visit Bakrota to get a good view of the snow-covered mountains.
 It is a famous spot for tourists in Dalhousie and is frequented by people to soak in the sight of white peaks.

-As it is a little in the outskirts of main town, this place is comparatively quiet and also has some beautiful homestays for the offbeaters.
+As it is a little in the outskirts of the main town, this place is comparatively quiet and also has some beautiful homestays for the offbeat travelers.
 There are no activities to do here, except walks and strolls.